cs1e2314006/Build-My-Own-Redis/README.md

 # Build-My-Own-Redis
-A simple Redis-like server built in Java.
-Why?
-I am building this application to strengthen my knowledge of core Java concepts and socket programming.
-This project helps me understand how network servers work, how to handle multiple client connections with threads, and how to implement basic protocol parsing in Java.
+A Redis-like in-memory key-value store built in Java.
+This project is part of my journey to master core Java concepts such as socket programming, multithreading, and protocol parsing.
+It simulates basic Redis functionality and helps me understand how network servers manage client connections and interpret communication protocols.